 Sustainability is part of everything we do, including tissue paper.
 We use Metsä Tissue’s products, where all of the wood used as a raw material is of certified or controlled origin and comes from responsibly produced renewable forests.
 The products are manufactured in accordance with the ISO 9001, ISO 14001 and ISO 22000 quality and environmental systems.
 The products also have the Nordic Swan Ecolabel.

 Reducing food waste

 About a third of all environmental pollution caused by consumption comes from food.
-The biowaste generated by Tampere Hall’s restaurant operations is weighed and the reports are reviewed regularly.
+The food waste generated by Tampere Hall’s restaurant operations is weighed by Biovaaka Pro system, and the reports provided by the system are reviewed regularly.
 Reducing food waste is visible throughout the chain and starts with how we buy food and raw materials.
 Biowaste is the most expensive waste, so reducing waste is also financially responsible.

 We discontinued the use of ozone water for cleaning at the end of 2023.
 In our daily cleaning routine, we will now only use environmentally certified products.

 The ozonated water used e.g. to clean the kitchen surfaces, is produced by an ozonator, which is connected to cold tap water.
 The water first passes into an impurity-removing capsule, where, among other things, lime and magnesium are removed from the water.
 The water then flows into the device itself, which at the same time sucks in air from the room.
 Inside the machine, there is an electric field where a small lightning bolt is formed, which causes ozone to form.
 Ozone is then mixed with water as a gas.

 The disinfection efficiency of ozone is based on its very fast oxidizing ability, which burns microbes scattered.
 The disinfection effect of the ozone water is maintained for four hours, the washing effect for eight hours – after which the ozone water becomes water again.

 Ozonated water significantly reduces the use of chemical cleaners.